 Any toy that hurts your hearing when you hold it a foot away from your head could be damaging Baby‘s ears.
 If any of Baby‘s toys have a volume control, turn it way down.
-Wait until Baby is at least a teenager and going to her first concert before you have to worry about her hearing!
+Wait until Baby is at least a teenager and going to their first concert before you have to worry about their hearing!

 Art materials that don’t say ‘non-toxic’